 In order to minimize human impact and provide visitors with opportunities for solitude, wilderness permits are only issued to a limited number of people for each trailhead each day.
 Since many trails are very popular, advanced reservations are recommended.

-Permit reservation requests can be made from 24 weeks to seven days in advance of the start of a trip.
-Walk-up permits are available at Yosemite Wilderness Permit Stations the day before or the day of trip entry.
-A reserved or walk-up permit must be acquired for the duration of the summer season.
+From April 26 through October 20, permit reservation requests can be made from 24 weeks to three days in advance of the start of a trip.
+See the Yosemite Wilderness Permits website for more information.
 Outside of these dates, a wilderness permit is still required and must be obtained through self-registration .

 A wilderness permit is required year-round for any overnight stay in the Yosemite Wilderness.

 Wilderness camping and travel is subject to wilderness regulations .
+All permit quotas are based on entry date and entry trailhead.
 All trip participants are responsible for knowing and obeying the conditions of their wilderness permit.
-Routes crossing through Yosemite Valley or that walk sections of the Glacier Point and/or Tioga Road cannot be processed as one permit.
-If you intend to cross through Yosemite Valley, or walk along Glacier Point and/or Tioga Road at any point during this backpacking trip, you will need an additional wilderness permit to re-enter the wilderness.
+Wilderness permits are only valid for the trip leader, trailheads, dates, and number of people specified on the permit.
+Crossing through Yosemite Valley during the course of your backpacking trip will require an additional wilderness permit to re-enter the wilderness.
 The maximum stay for a wilderness permit is 14 nights in Yosemite National Park.

 Application Review: Wilderness permit applications will be reviewed by Yosemite Conservancy Wilderness Reservation Staff.
 Follow your status closely, as you may be required to adapt your itinerary to be in compliance with wilderness regulations or seasonal closures .
 Please research trip planning before submitting your wilderness permit application.
 You are limited to one application per weekly lottery window and six future reservations at any time.

-Wilderness Permit Pickup: Wilderness permits must be picked up in person at a Yosemite Wilderness Permit Station the day before, or day of your permit entry date.
+Wilderness Permit Pickup: Wilderness permits must be picked up in person at a Yosemite Wilderness Permit Station the day before, or day of, your permit entry date during Yosemite Wilderness Permit Station open hours.
 Wilderness permit quotas are based on the entry trailhead and entry date.
-If backpackers are unable to begin the trip on the entry date and at the trailhead stipulated on their permit, the permit is no longer valid.
+If backpackers are unable to begin the trip on the entry date and at the trailhead assigned on their permit, the permit is no longer valid.
 As multiple trailheads may start at the same location, an entry trailhead is defined as a starting point and a direction of travel.
 Trip leaders are responsible for ensuring all group members are informed of wilderness regulations and the conditions of the permit.

-Late Permit Pickup: If you expect to pick up your permit after 10:00 a.m. on your entry date, login to your recreation.gov account to modify your permit reservation and mark it for late pick-up.
-This must be done prior to 10:00 a.m on your entry date and can only be done within two weeks of your entry date.
+Late Permit Pickup: If you expect to pick up your permit after 11:00 a.m. on your entry date, login to your recreation.gov account to modify your permit reservation and mark it for late pick-up.
+This must be done prior to 11:00 a.m on your entry date and can only be done within one week of your entry date.
+If a permit is not marked for late pick up, it will be cancelled at 11:00 a.m.
+Permits held for late arrival must still be picked up during Yosemite Wilderness Permit Station open hours.

 Cables on Half Dome: If you're planning to hike to the top of Half Dome via the Cables as part of your wilderness itinerary, you must enter the wilderness from a Half Dome eligible trailhead.
 These entry trailheads are: Happy Isles->Little Yosemite Valley, Happy Isles->Past LYV (Donohue Pass Eligible), Glacier Point->Little Yosemite Valley, Sunrise Lakes, Cathedral Lakes, Rafferty Creek->Vogelsang & Mono Meadow.
 If you enter the wilderness from one of these trailheads, your entire group is eligible to go up the Half Dome Cables.
 Additional fees are required.
 You will pay for the Half Dome portion of your permit when you pick up your wilderness permit in person at a Yosemite Wilderness Permit Station .